The Commonplace

 0.05

 The authors recommend specific measurement metrics and empirical research priorities (e.g., MAPE, stockout frequency, inventory turns, lead times, fill rates, total supply chain cost, service-level volatility, resilience measures; causal studies like diff-in-diff or randomized interventions).
-Research Productivity null_result high listed supply-chain performance and resilience metrics
+Research Productivity null_result listed supply-chain performance and resilience metrics

 0.09

 Policy recommendations include subsidizing complementary investments (data governance, training) rather than technology-only incentives; encouraging standards and interoperability; and funding evaluation studies to measure distributional effects and long-run productivity impacts.
-Governance And Regulation positive high adoption of ISP, reduction in switching costs, quality of evaluation evidence, distributional outcomes
+Governance And Regulation positive adoption of ISP, reduction in switching costs, quality of evaluation evidence, distributional outcomes

 0.09